canweriotnow/canweriotnow.github.io/source/_posts/2013-09-02-return-of-the-job-destroyer.markdown

 title: "Return of the Job Destroyer"
 date: 2013-09-02 21:57
 comments: true
-categories: [software, technoclogy, economics, labor]
+categories: [software, technology, economics, labor]
 ---

 ### _Or, "Human Contact as a Premium Service"_